mknd7/CustomRobots/README.md

 We created a new planner, improving upon the existing example planner, and added the required predicates and actions (planner.pddl).

 Again, due to time constraints, we were unable to integrate with Plansys2 and Nav2, and thus also unable to build the behaviour trees required.
+However, we wrote the Plansys2 commands that should have been used (in [exercise](https://github.com/mknd7/CustomRobots/tree/group17-multirobot/amazon_robot/exercise) folder).

 The predicates we used are:
 - `adjacent`